As with many devices of the last technological age, the cinema projector is also about to see the sunset in favor of LED screens.

-Samsung’s LED technology erases all these defects that have now entered everyday life, so much so that they are considered normal, returning instead a perfect image, without any distortion, directly on the screen as it was conceived by the directors.
+Samsung’s LED technology erases all these defects that have now entered everyday life, so much so that they are normal, returning instead a perfect image, with no distortion, directly on the screen as the directors conceived it.

 This is not possible in theaters like the one installed by Samsung in Switzerland, thus forcing to opt for alternative solutions, placing the speakers around the screen or closer to the spectators, but creating a central hole that will inevitably be noticed by those used to going to the cinema to see your favorite movies.

-Surely over time alternative solutions will be studied to improve this aspect or simply the films will be shot taking into account the problem but it is not yet clear whether viewers will prefer the old cinemas, even with all their flaws, or will opt for this new video standard at the expense. audio.
+Surely over time alternative solutions will be studied to improve this aspect or simply the films will be shot considering the problem but it is not yet clear whether viewers will prefer the old cinemas, even with all their flaws, or will opt for this new video standard at the expense.

-However, it would certainly be interesting to start seeing some proposals for theaters based on this technology in the largest cinemas in the country.
+However, it would certainly interest to see some proposals for theaters based on this technology in the largest cinemas in the country.

 How to choose a projector?

 What will you connect to the projector?
-If you have DVD players, Blu-Ray players, notebooks, desktop computers, smartphones and the like, and are planning to connect them to the projector to view multimedia content, you need to make sure there are enough USB and HDMI slots.
+If you have DVD players, Blu-Ray players, notebooks, desktop computers, smartphones and are planning to connect them to the projector to view multimedia content, you need to make sure there are enough USB and HDMI slots.

 The resolution is definitely vital.
 Among the most common we find 800 x 600 pixels, 1,024 x 768 pixels (classic HD), 1,280 x 1,024 pixels and, sometimes, 1,920 x 1,080 pixels, or Full HD.